 Teaching

 I have found, through my own homeschooling journey, that the Suzuki method matches well with the (neo)classical philosophy of education.
 We are joining in the great musical conversation by immersion learning the language of the great composers in the western art music tradition.
-The Suzuki course, from the early exercises in the first book to the post-grad levels recognized past book 10, matches the ages/stages approach of grammar, logic, and rhetoric levels of instruction as students move from foundational units, to larger connections, to deeper expression.
+The Suzuki course, from the early exercises in the first book to the post-grad levels recognised past book 10, matches the ages/stages approach of grammar, logic, and rhetoric levels of instruction as students move from foundational units, to larger connections, to deeper expression.

 In my private studio, I have worked with students from just before their third birthday to adults, taking students from the very beginning to graduating seniors past book 10 and every stage in between.

-In Daly City, I had the opportunity to work with the wonderful program Harmony Project Bay Area, an El-Sistema inspired program providing instrumental classes and ensembles to underserved students in the San Francisco Bay Area.
+In Daly City, CA, I had the opportunity to work with the wonderful program Harmony Project Bay Area, an El-Sistema inspired program providing instrumental classes and ensembles to underserved students in the San Francisco Bay Area.
 I taught group and private violin classes as well as conducted elementary and middle school level string orchestra.